pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 - all trait objects have some inferred default lifetime bounds
 - Rust compiler error messages suggest fixes which will make your program compile which is not that same as fixes which will make you program compile _and_ best suit the requirements of your program
 - lifetimes are statically verified at compile-time
-- lifetimes cannot be changed, i.e. cannot grow or shrink, at run-time
+- lifetimes cannot grow or shrink or change in any way at run-time
-- Rust borrow checker does zero control flow analysis and will always choose the shortest possible lifetime for a variable assuming all conditional blocks are taken
+- Rust borrow checker will always choose the shortest possible lifetime for a variable assuming all code paths can be taken
 - try not to re-borrow mut refs as shared refs, or you're gonna have a bad time
 - re-borrowing a mut ref doesn't end its lifetime, even if the ref is dropped
 - every language has gotchas 🤷